arfc/annsa/contributing.md

 pytest annsa
 ```

+When a Pull Request is submitted, continuous integration will run these
+tests.
+If the tests fail, the Pull Request will not be merged.

 ##### Run style tests with flake8

 Adherance to style checks in flake8 is encouraged though not strictly